Dravock/starter-template/README.md

 I have added some Libiarys and some Files for the Start with React.js

 Included:
-    - Tailwindcss                   - react-router-dom
+    1. Tailwindcss
-    - Flowbite Tailwind Libiary     - universal-cookie
+    2. Flowbite Tailwind Libiary
+    3. Axios
+    4. dotenv
+    5. react-router-dom
+    6. universal-cookie
-    - Axios                         - Default Components
+    7. Default Components
-    - dotenv

 ## Start Project